Send the link below via email or IMCopy

 These modifications function in nuclear export and maintenance of the mRNA

 Eukaryotic genes contain large stretches of non-coding DNA ("

 To produce a functional protein, the introns must be removed and the exons must be spliced together prior to the movement of the mRNA transcript to the nucleus.

 This process is accomplished by a

 (a type of enzymatic RNA molecule)

-We do know that having multiple exons in a gene allows eukaryotes to make multiple functional proteins from one gene ("
+Having multiple exons in a gene allows eukaryotes to make multiple functional proteins from one gene ("

 The Genetic Code: